FaultyPine/mindseye/README.md

 	- ~~to/from string serialization~~
  		- chose .ini format
  	- binary to/from serialization with rel pointers
+- allow projects to "load themselves" and specify their own data directory
+	- project should have a root project config file that has res dir and all that
+	- then, engine just needs to be pointed at that root config (could do a scan of current dir and scan out to parent dirs)
 - Scene loading.
 	- map a MAID to a filesystem path, or an arbitrary "actual" asset identifier that a loading system can use to actually load the thing fr
 	- Need a scene/asset description file.
 Going to use ini.
 To get data in/parse that description file, need reflection